 As illustrated in Figures 1 and 2, global utilities have broadly underperformed global equity markets during the last five years.
 Much of this underperformance came during 2012 and 2013, which, as illustrated in Figure 2, was a period that saw global equity markets performing strongly.
 Relative performance was much more stable during 2014, but 2015 saw some sharper moves as markets became concerned about the outlook for China and its then inflated stock market.
 Early 2016 saw a marked improvement in relative performance as concerns over China came to a head, the prospect of interest rate rises receded and other concerns, such as the UK's referendum on EU membership and the US election, came to the fore.
-An improving global outlook has since seen global equity markets move up another leg so that global equity market valuations, based on price/earnings (P/E) ratios as illustrated in Figure 3, are close to five year highs.
+An improving global outlook has since seen global equity markets move up another leg so that global equity market valuations, as illustrated in Figure 3, are close to five year highs.
 Global utility valuations, in comparison, are much less demanding.

-110 Broad trend of Recent trend of underperformance underperformance as markets Q1 2017 by global utilties as have become more risk-on (an outperformance global outlook environment were investors move as reflation trade improves to riskier and potentially higher moderates yielding investments) post Trump and Brexit 90 80 70 May/12 Nov/12 May/13 Nov/13 May/14 Nov/14 May/15 Nov/15 May/16 Nov/16
+Broad trend of Q1 2017 Recent trend of outperformance underperformance underperformance as by global utilties as as reflation trade markets have become global outlook moderates more risk-on post improves Trump and Brexit 90 80 70 May/12 Nov/12 May/13 Nov/13 May/14 Nov/14 May/15 Nov/15 May/16 Nov/16